 One of the most computationally intensive components of many quantum chemistry packages is the CCSD(T) scheme.
 It is a coupled cluster approximation that includes single and double excitations from the Hartree-Fock wavefunction plus a perturbative estimate for the connected triple excitations.
 For molecules well described by a Hartree-Fock wave function, this method predicts bond energies, ionization potentials, and electron affinities to an accuracy of ± 0.5 kcal/mol, bond lengths accurate to ± 0.0005 Å, and vibrational frequencies accurate to $\pm 5cm^{-1}$.
 This level of accuracy is adequate to answer many of the questions that arise in studies of chemical systems.

-As a motivating example for the problem addressed, we discuss a component of the CCSD(T) calculation.
-The following representative equation arises in the Laplace factor-
+As a concrete example from quantum chemistry, we discuss a component of the CCSD(T) calculation.
+The following representative equation arises in the Laplace factorized expression for linear triples perturbation correction: